 If you experience severe symptoms, call for emergency medical help.
 In the United States, that means dialing 911 to call for an ambulance.

 Severe asthma attacks share many symptoms with mild to moderate asthma attacks.
-The key difference is that the symptoms of a severe allergic asthma attack don’t improve after taking rescue medication.
+The key difference is that the symptoms of a severe allergic asthma attack do not improve after taking rescue medication.

-You should go to the hospital if you notice any of these symptoms that may indicate a life threatening asthma attack:
+Additionally, you should go to the hospital if you notice any of the following symptoms that may indicate a life threatening asthma attack:

 - intense shortness of breath and difficulty speaking